javierarce/ankitron/docs/deck-file-format.md

 - **New notes** (no `noteId`) are always added.
 - **Notes with a `noteId`** that already exists in Anki are updated in place.
-  When you create cards by hand or with an LLM, leave `noteId` out so every note is treated as new.
+  When you create cards by hand, leave `noteId` out so every note is treated as new.
 - **Tags are merged**, not replaced — importing never removes tags a note already has in Anki.